If your daughter is 10, you need to start thinking about getting ready for her first period ie making up a DIY period kit for school.

 This is my daughter's Raigan J bag in action!
 She had so much fun filling it up with what she thought she might need!
 And Raigan has a new fun range, that will appeal to a younger audience!

-A great way to start conversations about periods, is for you and your daughter to make up her DIY period kit for school together.
+A great way to start conversations about periods, is for you and your daughter to make up her period bag for school together.

 I received an email from a mum who sat down with her daughter and they looked at this post together.
 Together they decided what they needed in their own period kit, and built it together!